-Candidates who have passed the old Part 1 examinations (written and practical) will proceed to the Part 2 Oral Examination only.
-In order to pass the entire examination and receive award of FRCPath they will still have to submit a satisfactory written component (dissertation, MD/PhD or portfolio of published works) but candidates may take the Oral Examination in any available session and will not have to wait until the written component is completed.
+Candidates who have passed the old Part 1 examinations (written and practical) will proceed to the Part 2 Oral Examination in their Part 1 specialty only.
+In order to pass the entire examination and receive award of FRCPath they will still have to submit a satisfactory written component (dissertation, MD/PhD or portfolio of published works), the proposal for the written component must be approved before candidates may register for the Oral examination..
 Candidates will continue to be subject to the maximum number of re-sit attempts stipulated in the Regulations.

-The Part 2 examination will be available in this format until 2020; after that date candidates will have to take the Part 2 practical and oral examination.
+The Part 2 examination will be available in this format until 2020; after that date candidates entering for the first time will have to take the Part 2 practical and oral examination.